Search results for

 If you were expecting audiophile quality, these are not the earphones to consider.
 The Redmi Earbuds S claim to be tuned for India, which invariably means heavily amplifed bass.
 That turned out to be exactly the case in my time with the earphones.

-The best wireless earbuds for Android
+The best wireless earbuds to spend your money on

 Wireless earbuds OnePlus Buds Pro 2 Google Pixel Buds Pro Apple AirPods Pro 2 Samsung Galaxy Buds 2 Galaxy Buds 2 Pro 2